Skip to main content

 (ii) a decision is made that diligent efforts were made and failed to locate the child and family, per OAC 340:75-3-200 Instructions to Staff (ITS) # 20; or

 (iii) the CW specialist staffs the efforts to locate the child victim or the special case circumstances with the CW supervisor, and a decision is made regarding the continued face-to-face efforts to locate the alleged child victim based on the current information.
-The decision to modify the requirement is documented in the KIDS Victim Interview screen.
+The CW specialist documents the decision to modify the requirement in the KIDS Victim Interview screen.

 (4) Priority 2 assessments or investigations require: